strangerstudios/pmpro-donations/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-donations/issues

 == Changelog ==
+= 1.1.3 - 2023-09-06 =
+* BUG FIX: Fixing issue where donations would not be charged when using the PayPal Express gateway. #63 (@dparker1005)

 = 1.1.2 - 2023-08-15 =
 * ENHANCEMENT: Added a new filter `pmpro_donations_invoice_bullets` to filter the bullet points that are added to the PMPro Invoice page. #55 (@MaximilianoRicoTabo, @dparker1005)
 * ENHANCEMENT: Now wrapping the donation prompt text at checkout in a `<span>` tag so that it can be styled with CSS. #39 (@elementswebsolutions)